-Long-Term Plans are developed by regional and district Councils every three years, with a 10-year outlook.
-They are a key planning tool for Councils, describing the activities and the community outcomes they aim to achieve.
+Long-Term Plans are developed by Environment Canterbury and local Councils every three years, with a 10-year outlook.
+They are a key planning tool for a Council, describing the activities and the community outcomes it aims to achieve, which transport systems need to support.
 Long-Term Plans also identify transport activities that will feed into the RLTP for funding from the NLTF.